martinschatz-cz/bia-overview/bia-overview/00_must_know.md

 ### Image.sc Forum
 [forum.image.sc](https://forum.image.sc/)

-If you have any kind of question, this is place to start.
-You can get here answers even sniplets of codes in matter of hour - all thanks to very active community.
+If you have any kind of questions, this is the place to start.
+You can get here answers even sniplets of codes in a matter of an hour - all thanks to a very active community.

 This forum’s focus is software-oriented aspects of scientific imaging, particularly (but not limited to) image analysis, processing, acquisition, storage, and management of digital scientific images.
 Everyone is welcome to ask questions.
 It’s for beginners and experts; life scientists and computer scientists; for practical questions and theoretical approaches to solving scientific problems with images.
 The primary objective is to foster independent learning 170 for everyone in the community.